gavinwun/free-genai-bootcamp-2025/lang-portal/backend-flask/docs/GET_groups_words_raw_implementation.md

 #### Notes

 - This endpoint returns all words without pagination
-- Words are sorted alphabetically by the word field
+- Words are sorted alphabetically by the kanji field
 - For large groups, consider using appropriate database indexing
 - Response includes both group metadata and the complete list of words